ebs128/pdsnd_github/README.md

 Bikeshare-2

 ### Description
 This project is the analysis of bike sharing data from 3 cities; Chicago, New York City, and Washington.
 The data was normalized to some degree to reflect common data available across all 3 cities.
+In this project we used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+The statistics computed for this project included the following:

+  Popular times of travel (i.e., occurs most often in the start time) most common month most common day of week most common hour of day

+  Popular stations and trip
+  most common start station
+  most common end station
+  most common trip from start to end (i.e., most frequent combination of start station and end station)

+  Trip duration
+  total travel time
+  average travel time

+  User info
+  counts of each user type
+  counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files Used
 The files used to perform this analysis include the following: